First read The Akka Contributor Guidelines .

 - First line should be a descriptive sentence what the commit is doing.
 It should be possible to fully understand what the commit does by just reading this single line.
 It is not ok to only list the ticket number, type "minor fix" or similar.
 Include reference to ticket number, prefixed with #, at the end of the first line.
 If the commit is a small fix, then you are done.
 If not, go to 3.

 - Following the single line description should be a blank line followed by an enumerated list with the details of the commit.

-Completed replication over BookKeeper based transaction log with configurable actor snapshotting every X message.
+Completed replication over BookKeeper based transaction log.
 Fixes #XXX * Details 1 * Details 2 * Details 3

 All code that is checked in should have tests.
 All testing is done with ScalaTest and ScalaCheck.